NOBLES5E/cproxy/README.md

 An example setup can be found [here](https://github.com/NOBLES5E/cproxy/wiki/Example-setup-with-V2Ray).

+Note that when you are using the `tproxy` mode, you can override the DNS server address with `cproxy --use-tproxy --override-dns <your-dns-server-addr> ...`.
+This is useful when you want to use a different DNS server for a specific application.

 ### Advanced usage: proxy an existing process

 With `cproxy`, you can even proxy an existing process.
 This is very handy when you want to proxy existing system services such as `docker`.
 To do this, just run